 Inflammatory thyroid disorders

-The most common cause of low thyroid in adults is Hashimoto’s thyroiditis, which causes long-term inflammation of the thyroid gland .
+The most common cause of low thyroid in adults is Hashimoto’s thyroiditis, which causes long-term thyroid gland inflammation.

-When the patient has Hashimoto’s thyroiditis, the body itself essentially begins to attack itself by producing antibodies that attempt to destroy the thyroid gland.
+When the patient has Hashimoto’s thyroiditis, the body begins to attack itself by producing antibodies that attempt to destroy the thyroid gland.

 Diet deficient in iodine and selenium.

-A low intake of nutrient-rich foods, and a deficient intake of iodine and selenium.
+There is a low intake of nutrient-rich foods and deficient iodine and selenium.